Recon-Fuzz/recon-docs/src/extra/advanced.md

 ### Disabling Target Functions

-Certain state-changing function in your target contract may not actually explore interesting state or introduce so many false positives into properties (usually via things like contract upgrades or token sweeping functions) being tested that it's better to ignore them.
+Certain state-changing functions in your target contract may not actually explore interesting state transitions and therefore waste calls made by the fuzzer which is why our [ABI to invariants](../oss/abi_to_invariants.md) tool only scrapes functions from the targeted contract ABI that are non-view/pure.
+Other functions (generally admin privileged ones) introduce so many false positives into properties being tested (usually via things like contract upgrades or token sweeping functions) that it's better to ignore them.
 Doing so is perfectly okay even though it will reduce overall coverage of the targeted contracts.

 To make sure it's understood by others looking at the test suite that you purposefully meant to ignore a function we tend to prefer commenting out the handler or including a `alwaysRevert` modifier that causes the handler to revert every time it's called by the fuzzer.